Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-On the automorphic side, we will consider equivariant $\bQl$-sheaves on $\Fl$.
-On the spectral side, the stacks that appear are defined over $\bQl$. \begin{thm} [Theorem 1, Lemma 43 \cite{roma hecke}] There are equivalences of categories $\Phi$ and $\Phi'$ and a commutative diagram
+The following is Theorem 1 of \cite{roma hecke}, while the Frobenius property of $\Phi$ appears as Proposition 53. \begin{thm}[Bezrukavnikov] At the level of homotopy categories, there are equivalences of categories $\Phi$ and $\Phi'$ and a commutative diagram